Happiness : A goal to achieve or a lifelong companion?

 The Science Behind Happiness

-Research shows our genes play a role in our baseline happiness levels.
-Moreover, our environment, culture, and personal choices also matter.
-In particular, studies highlight the association between happiness and the following factors :
+Research shows our genes play a role in our happiness levels.
+Our environment, culture, and personal choices also matter.
+Studies particularly highlight the association between happiness and :

 Social relationships are 'probably the greatest single cause of happiness and other well being' (ibid, p224.)